apache/echarts-doc/en/option/component/visual-map.md

 **✦ Linear Mapping to visual channel ✦**

-`Linear Mapping` means that linear calculation will be performed on each dataValue (value of series.data), mapping them from the domain of `[visaulMap.min, visualMap.max]` to a given range of `[visualValue1, visualValue2]` and obtaining a final value (say visualValue) for visual channel rendering.
+`Linear Mapping` means that linear calculation will be performed on each dataValue (value of series.data), mapping them from the domain of `[visaulMap.min, visualMap.max]` to a given range of `[visual value 1, visual value 2]` and obtaining a final value (say visual value) for visual channel rendering.

 For instance, `[visualMap.min, visualMap.max]` is set to be `[0, 100]`, and there is series.data: `[50, 10, 100]`.
 We intend to map them to an `opacity` range `[0.4, 1]`, by which the size of value can be demostrated by the transparency of graphical elements. visualMap component will then linear calculate them and get opacity values `[0.7, 0.44, 1]`, cooresponding to each dataValue.